 Frequently Asked Questions

-What are the specific Funchal market opening hours on Saturdays?
+What are the Funchal market opening hours in 2026?

 Key Takeaways

-- Mercado dos Lavradores is open Mon-Sat; closed Sundays & holidays.
+- Mercado dos Lavradores is open Mon-Fri 7am-7pm, Sat 7am-2pm; closed Sundays & public holidays.

-- Visit early morning for the best selection of fresh produce and fish.
+- Visit early morning (before 10am) for the freshest fish and widest produce selection.